 This is where you see your checklist with all the things that make up a complete Everplan.
-Sections include Personal, Health, Financial/Legal, Eldercare and Death.
+Sections include My Life, Health & Medical, Financial, Legal, Eldercare and After I'm Gone.
 Click on any of the items and starting filling in your information.
 You can also find your specific “To-Do Next” on the page, which is where we offer suggestions on where you should get started.

 This is your plan.

 It’s easily organized by section -- My Life, Health & Medical, Financial, Legal, Eldercare, After I'm Gone -- allowing you to print and share all the elements of your plan as you desire.
 You can even add a cover photo of something meaningful to you to always remind yourself why you’re doing this in the first place.

 5. Choose Deputies And Share Your Plan

 We’ve saved the most important part for last.
 As you’re doing your Everplan you’ll notice us bugging you to “Choose Deputies” over and over again.
 There’s a reason we’re so persistent: An Everplan is meaningless unless you share it with another person.